 Top10VPN is editorially independent.
 We may earn commissions if you buy a VPN via our links.

-A VPN encrypts and hides all of the web traffic leaving your device.
-It hides your IP address and location from the websites you visit, and it conceals your web browsing history, downloads, and streaming activity from your Internet Service Provider (ISP) and router.
-A VPN also protects you against hackers, police surveillance, and employee tracking.
+A VPN application encrypts and hides all internet traffic leaving your device.
+It hides your IP address and location from the websites you visit, as well as concealing your web browsing and downloads history from your Internet Service Provider (ISP) and WiFi admin.
+A VPN also protects you against hackers, police surveillance, and employer tracking.
 Most VPNs do not hide your GPS location or MAC address, and governments and advertisers can still track your browsing activity, even with a VPN on.

 A virtual private network (VPN) is one of the best tools you can use to protect your privacy, security, and freedom online.